yazonnile/svelidation/readme.md

   - `includes` - check array includes element

 - global rules
-  - `equal` - equality with value (in case of array it sort and stringify it)
+  - `equal` - equality with value (in case of array it sort and stringify it), could take a function as equal value
   - `match` - match textual value form by regExp
   - `required` - check value exists

 # options